A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer Structure Theorem: Extensions of Measure-Preserving Systems

 Two extensions $J_1 \colon (\uY_1;S^1) \to (\uX;T)$ and $J_2 \colon (\uY_2;S^2) \to (\uX;T)$ are {\emdf equivalent} if there is a Markov lattice isomorphism $V \colon \uL^2(\uY_1) \rightarrow \uL^2(\uY_1)$ intertwining the dynamics and such that the diagram

 is commutative. \end{definition}

 We start from an extension $J \colon (\uY;S) \to (\uX;T)$ such that the range $\ran J \subseteq \uL^2(\uX)$ is an invariant and closed \emph{unital vector sublattice} of $\uL^2(\uX)$.
-(The latter means that $\ran J$ is a closed subspace containing $\car$ and closed with respect to taking the modulus.)
+(The latter means that $\ran J$ is a closed subspace containing $\car$ and closed with respect to taking real and imaginary parts as well as the modulus.)
 Each unital closed vector sublattice is of the form $\uL^2(X,\Sigma', \mu_\uX)$ for some (usually non-unique) $\sigma$-subalgebra $\Sigma'$ of $\Sigma_\uX$ \cite[Thm.~13.19]{EFHN2015}.
 Moreover, two extensions $J_1$ and $J_2$ as above are equivalent precisely when $\ran J_1 = \ran J_2$.
 It follows that---{\em up to equivalence}---extensions into $(\uX;T)$ are in one-to-one correspondence with the invariant and closed unital vector sublattices of $\uL^2(\uX)$, and each extension can be seen as a proper inclusion.
-(See \cite[Thm.s 13.19 and 13.20]{EFHN2015}) for these assertions.)
+(See \cite[Thm.s 13.19 and 13.20]{EFHN2015} for these assertions.)